 In tandem with proper counseling and other remedies, meditation can help sufferers overcome this agonizing condition.
 But the benefits aren’t only for people who struggle with the blues.
 In fact, meditation gives just about everyone who is willing to sit for a few minutes a day access to a happier and more balanced life.
 According to Maggie Lehnert Kossowski, meditation is a journey to a life of hope and meaning.

 Want to learn more?
-Mindworks App is your go-to.
-With clear instructions, blogs, Daily Cup contemplations, inspiring reflections by world-renowned meditation teachers and much more, Mindworks has everything you need to get you started and keep you going strong.
+Mindworks Meditation Courses are your go-to.
+With clear instructions, Daily Cup contemplations, inspiring reflections by world-renowned meditation teachers and much more, Mindworks has everything you need to get you started and keep you going strong.